acarrico/evaluator/README.md

 accessor *StrictStx-exp* used before it was defined.
 Moving *Exp*'s *make-predicate* down fixed that, so I've defined that whole cluster of types before any potential usage.

+# Day 17, 18, 19, 20, 21 — Marks and Substitutions.

+This section's git tag is *mark-subst*

+I'm picking this project up here after about a month off.
+This section takes care of marks and substitutions and properly resolving Ids.
+It is a little tedious to program.
+A good resource is Robert Hieb and Kent Dybvig's 1992 distribution of syntax-case called *psyntax*.

+At this point, macro applications are marked before and after expansion, and *lambda* does renaming.
+One hygiene problem remains: I haven't added renaming to *let-syntax*.

+For testing, *check-expand* and *check-re-expand* compare with an *Ast-equal?* predicate, which does equality mod renaming, but *Ast-equal?* doesn't compare literal syntax, so I've had to comment out expansion tests like ```(syntax x)```.
+These were more reasonable to check in the unhygienic expander because they carried no context.

+The *thunk* macro test passes with the hygienic result this time :).